zoyabari/projects/Cat Toy/README.md

 - **D →** reset()
 - Any other key → prints a warning message

-The loop itself doesn’t handle servo movement directly — it just listens for input and delegates the motion to the appropriate function.

 Since all movement goes through `moveServo()`, the transitions stay smooth and `startPos` is always kept up to date.